skupperproject/skupper-example-private-to-private/README.md

   returns greetings of the form `Hi, <your-name>.
 I am <my-name>
   (<pod>)`.

-* A frontend service that sends greetings to the backend and fetches new greetings in response.
+* A frontend service that connects to the backend.
+It sends greetings to the backend and fetches new greetings in response.

 The backend service runs in on-prem cluster "private1", and the frontend service runs in on-prem cluster "private2".
 The private